maartenba/myget-documentation/how-to/working-with-upstream-package-sources.md

 <p class="alert alert-warning">
     <strong>Warning!</strong> <span style="text-decoration:underline">Be very careful with password managers and browser add-ons providing auto-completion of credentials!</span><br/>
-    If you are using any browser add-on or other credential manager that provides auto-completion of this dialog's form, you may run into issues.
-Oftentimes, when editing another package source setting, these tools also auto-complete the credentials fields with out-dated credentials.
+    We recommend disabling these credential managers on the MyGet web site to avoid issues when editing package sources.
+Oftentimes, these tools auto-complete the credentials fields with out-dated credentials (even when editing different settings in the dialog). <br/>
     When running into package restore failures on MyGet Build Services, or when noticing that upstream packages are no longer available downstream, this is the most common source of the issue.
-We recommend to disable these credential managers on the MyGet web site to avoid this issue.
 </p>

 ## Adding a package from another package source